onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-23740
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** accommodate the security principle of "least privilege" during development, implementation and operation.
+    The VNF **MUST** implement and enforce the principle of least privilege on all protected interfaces.
-    The importance of "least privilege" cannot be overstated and must be observed in all aspects of VNF development and not limited to security.
-    This is applicable to all sections of this document.

 .. req::
     :id: R-61354